haduigon/react-fb-chat-landing/README.md

-**FB Chat**
+**React fb chat**

 # _Description:_

+Developed for mobile and tablets.
 A few pieces of code imitate a Facebook chat quiz with a ChatGPT request and payment request at the end.
 Message animation and message appearance may be used commonly or separately.
 You can customize everything: images, questions, text content, GPT prompts, etc. You can download pdf response.
-Project has simple Node js backend which is described You pass your own element as props.
+Project has simple Node js backend which is described in Reflection.
+You pass your own element as props.
 Feel free to use, improve, and discuss it

 # [Demolink](https:) i do not have a stripe keys here, bellow you have a fully working link where you can toss me a panny :)

 # _Status:_